perl11/cperl/STATUS.md

   mixed scripts in identifiers.
 * undeprecate qw-as-parens with for. 'for qw(a b c) { print }' works again.
 * constant fold unpack in scalar context
-* range works with unicode characters
-* length and ref are optimized in boolean context
 * UNITCHECK global phase introspection
 * base/fields classes behave now like closed cperl classes: The ISA is readonly, inheritance checks are performed at compile-time already.